HUbbm409/bbm406-project-2021-poefier-classifyingpoems/README.md

 Alihan Karatatar 21904324<br>

 ### Subject: Poem Classification with Machine Learning and BERT
-We are building learning models to predict a poem's age (modern or renaissance) and poem's type (nature, love or mythology & folklore).
+We are building learning models to predict a poem's age (modern or renaissance) and poem's type (nature, love or mythology & folklore) using this [dataset](https://www.kaggle.com/ultrajack/modern-renaissance-poetry "Poems from poetryfoundation.org")

 ### shallow_learning.py
 In shallow_learning.py, we are using<br>